 I woke up particularly well this morning.
-Mr Higgins* snuggled right up against me the entire night, and I woke up with his little nose breathing small amounts of snot onto my cheek: bliss.
+Mr Higgins snuggled right up against me the entire night, and I woke up with his little nose breathing small amounts of snot onto my cheek: bliss.
 It certainly beats one Winter morning last year while still half asleep, in an effort to cover my shoulders with the duvet, my hand slipped and I punched myself in the face.
-Yeah, I would take a bit of Scottie snot any day.
+Yeah, I would take a bit of Scottish Terrier snot any day.

-Off topic, apologies… Having been to Thailand twice in my travels, I think its fair to say how incredible and fresh the flavours are, and there is a strong Asian influence in this salad.
+Off topic, apologies… Having been to Thailand twice in my travels, I think its fair to say how incredible and fresh the flavours are, and there is a strong Asian influence in this steak salad.
 It is also 100% keto, fast, simple and satisfying!

 Dreamy grilled lamb cutlets finished in a creamy-garlic-white-wine and thyme sauce.
 Extraordinarily tasty!
 No long-winded headnote needed here, what’s not to love?

 I love big, bold flavours that slap me right through the face.
 Craving pasta happens to all of us, but thanks to Eat Water’s ‘fettuccine’, I can make a creamy sauce and enjoy it with their konjac (shirataki) fettuccine, making a great keto pasta dinner.
 A few nights ago, I used everything I had in the fridge to make this deeply-satisfying dinner.